 Bowman’s Dr. Stevenson, on the other hand, exudes the suave, clever persona of who I expect of Jack the Ripper.
 He’s more savvy than Wells, pawning an old watch and haggling for the price.
 He also appears to charm the women he’s brutally murdering, like the prostitute in the first scene or the two women from the clubs later in the episode.
 Can you say Victorian repression?

-The time travel element was equal parts charming and clichéd.
-I liked that there were no holds barred when they get to 2017.
+The time travel element was equal parts charming and cliched.
+I liked that there were no holding back when they get to 2017.
 Wells watched the news with tears streaming down his face as they reported on ISIS and American mass shootings.
 The idealist’s dreams were crushed, and Stevenson only compounded it as he called himself an “amateur” in modern society.

 As I said, Stevenson was wily and able to make his way around the city despite being a man out of his time.
 It was a bit of a change from the usual, although the villain does usually have an easier way in time travel movies.

-The cliché parts have to do with the general Victorian-man-in-present-day, although it’s colored by Wells’ open-mindedness instead of prejudice.
+The cliché parts have to do with the general Victorian-man-in-present-day, although Wells is open-minded instead of prejudiced.
 He obviously insults Jane by assuming men are in charge, and he has a cringe-worthy “I always knew race would drop away!” moment with an African American security guard.
 He’s bewildered by changes, and has an awkward moment with Jane and electric razors.
 And no time travel film is complete without the man of the past being hit by a car.

 Stevenson kills a woman at a club called Utopia, and Wells takes Jane forward three days, where they find that she is the Ripper’s third victim in four days.
 They thwart the second murder (and Wells delivers butt-kicking), but Stevenson escapes.